How to Fuel For Success on HOT Days

 Updated for 2021

-Training and racing in cold weather are entirely different than training and racing in the heat.
+Training and racing in cold weather is entirely different than training and racing in the heat.
 Strange things happen in hot conditions; some athletes thrive while others fall apart.
 Your nutrition program has a lot to do with how well you handle extreme conditions.
 Dehydration, cramping, and GI distress can wreak havoc on your performance, so it’s important to pay attention to your sweat rate.

 In very arid environments (like in Arizona and Utah), sweat can evaporate almost immediately, which can make it difficult to figure out your sweat rate.
 In dry conditions-your sweat rate can be at it’s highest-even though you don’t see or feel any moisture on your skin.
 In hot conditions, hydration (the consumption of water and electrolytes) is always more important than your caloric intake.
 This is not to say calories are not important, but the consumption of calories without a proper hydration strategy will, ultimately, lead to disaster.
 It’s important to determine your hydration requirements before calculating how many calories you should consume.

 Sweat is your body’s mechanism to cool itself in hot environments.
 The more trained you are, the better your mechanism to sweat and cool yourself becomes.
 If you have a high sweat rate, it’s a sign that your body has acclimated to the heat.
 To sustain a high sweat rate, which is ultimately what you want in hot conditions, you have to maintain the appropriate amount of fluid.

 Dehydration significantly reduces your ability to absorb calories and nutrients.
 There’s a direct correlation between dehydration and your body’s ability to absorb nutrients.

 Even a 1% drop in internal fluids requires your heart rate to increase in order to sustain an adequate sweat rate.
 Obviously, not what any endurance athlete wants to happen.